tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 ### What are static site generators?

-Static site generators (you can view a full list at [Staticgen.com](https://www.staticgen.com/)) are applications that run on the command line and compile a website.
+Static site generators (view a full list at [Staticgen.com](https://www.staticgen.com/)) are applications that run on the command line and compile a website.
 For example, you might have various files defining a layout, some "include" files, a configuration file, and your content files.
 The static site generator reads your configuration file and pushes your content into the layout files, adds whatever includes are referenced (such as a sidebar or footer), and writes out the HTML pages from the Markdown sources.
 Each page usually has the sidebar and other navigation included directly into it, as well as all the other layout code you've defined, ready for viewing.

-With a regular content management system (CMS) like WordPress, content is actually stored in a separate database and dynamically retrieved on each user visit.
-Static site generators don't have databases &mdash; all the content is on the page already, and nothing is dynamically assembled on the fly through PHP or other dynamic scripting.
-The entire website is fully built; nothing changes dynamically based on the user's profile (unless done with client-side JS).
+With a regular content management system (CMS) like WordPress, content is actually stored in a separate database and dynamically pulled from the database to the web page on each user visit.
+Static site generators don't have databases &mdash; all the content is on the page already, and nothing is dynamically assembled on the fly through PHP or other server-side scripting.
+The entire website is fully built when the user arrives; nothing changes dynamically based on the user's profile (unless done with client-side JS).

 With static site generators, when you're developing content on your local machine, you're usually given a web server preview (such as `http://127.0.0.1:4000/`).
 Many static site generators rebuild your site continuously in the browser preview server each time you make a change.
 The time to rebuild your site could take less than a second or, if you have thousands of pages, several minutes.

 Because everything is compiled locally, you don't need to worry about security hacks into a database.
 Everything is a human-readable plain text file.
-There are no security issues, and it's also incredibly easy to work with custom code.
-You can author your content in Markdown or HTML, add code samples inside code blocks that are processed with a Markdown processor, and more.
-You can add your own scripts directly on the page.
+It's also incredibly easy to work with custom code, such as special JavaScript libraries or advanced HTML or other complex code you want to use on a page.
+You can author your content in Markdown or HTML, add code samples inside code blocks that are processed with a code-syntax highlighter, and more.
 It's simply much easier and more flexible to do what you want.

 Most static site generators allow you to use a templating and scripting languages inside your content.
 You can use if-else statements, run loops, insert variables, and do a lot more sophisticated processing of your content through this templating language directly on your page.

 Because you're working with text files, you usually store your project files (but not the built site output) in a code repository such as GitHub.
 You treat your content files with the same workflow as programming code &mdash; committing to the repository, pushing and pulling for updates, branching and merging, and more.

 When you're ready to publish your site, you can usually build the site directly from your Git repository (rather than building it locally and then uploading the files to a web server).
 This means your code repository becomes your publishing host.
 "Continuous delivery," as it's called, eliminates the need to manually build your site and deploy the build.
-Instead, you just deploy the source code, and the continuous delivery platform builds and deploys it for you.
+Instead, you just push a commit to your repository, and the continuous delivery platform builds and deploys it for you.

 Although there are hundreds of static site generators, only a handful of are probably relevant for documentation.
-I'll consider these three:
+I'll consider these three in this article:

 * [Jekyll](#jekyll)
 * [Hugo](#hugo)
 * [Sphinx](#sphinx)

 One could discuss many more &mdash; Hexo, Middleman, Gitbook, Pelican, and so on.
-But the reality is that these other static site generators are fading (at least for documentation) as the top handful mature and develop more robust, refined features.
+But the reality is that these other static site generators aren't used that frequently for documentation projects.

 ### Jekyll {#jekyll}

 I devote an entire topic to [Jekyll](pubapis_jekyll.html), complete with example Git workflows, so I won't go as deep in detail here.
-Jekyll is a static site generator similar to Hugo.
-It builds your website by converting Markdown to HTML, inserting pages into layouts you define, running any Liquid scripting and logic, compressing styles, and writing the output to a \_site folder that that you can deploy on a web server.
+Jekyll is a Ruby-based static site generator originally built by the co-founder of GitHub.
+Jekyll builds your website by converting Markdown to HTML, inserting pages into layouts you define, running any Liquid scripting and logic, compressing styles, and writing the output to a \_site folder that that you can deploy on a web server.

 There are several compelling reasons to use Jekyll: